PuddlePumpkin/KiwiSD/README.md

 - Warning: Kiwi was made by a girl who's not really a programmer, things could break, things might not work, and your house might burn down or worse...
 - Clone kiwi to a directory on your machine.
 - Clone https://github.com/huggingface/diffusers to another directory and copy it's src/diffusers folder into kiwi's directory (this is required because the pip version doesnt yet include the dpm++ solver)
-- With python installed, open cmd, cd to kiwi's directory, enter python -m venv venv (or python3)
-- navigate to venv/scripts/activate and drag the blank activate file into cmd and press enter
-- enter pip install -r requirements.txt
 - Place model weights .ckpt file or the repository folder containing a diffusers format model in the kiwi/models folder, .ckpt models will take a moment to convert the first time.
 - go to the discord applications page [Here](https://discord.com/developers/applications), create a new application, give it a unique name
 - Go to the "bot" section -> click "add bot" -> click "reset token", this token can only be viewed once without having to reset it so take note of it. **disable public bot unless you know what you're doing**, tick the intent switches on
 - Go to "OAuth2" section -> URL Generator, click bot scope -> click administrator permission, or specific permissions if you know them, copy and paste generated link into your browser or message it to who has permission to invite the bot to your discord.
-- paste your token into the bottoken field of kiwitoken.json *or* set a kiwitoken environment variable to the token (on windows, open cmd, open kiwi/venv/scripts/, drag the blank activate file into cmd and press enter, enter "set kiwitoken=YOURBOTTOKEN".)
+- paste your token into the bottoken field of kiwitoken.json *or* set a kiwitoken environment variable to the token
 - Enter your discord's ID into the "guildID" field of kiwitoken.json (id's can usually be accessed via right click in discord)
 - copy your user id to the AdminList field of kiwiconfig.json or kiwiconfigdefault.json to allow you access to change **/adminsettings** options
-- start the bot with **kiwi.bat**
+- start the bot with **start.bat**
 - Enter **/changemodel** and select your model to load
 - Enter **/generate** to start prompting
 </p>